EQWorks/common/communications/meetings.md

 - Persist relevant information to a knowledge base.

 Guide:
-- Amend notes with afterthoughts.
+- Add to the in-meeting note with afterthoughts.
-- Summarize and derive actionable from the notes.
+- Summarize and derive actionable items from both pre-meeting and in-meeting notes.
-    - Start a new note on Hugo under the meeting for this if needed.
-- Attempt to resolve leftovers in each note asynchronously.
+    - Optionally create GitHub issues, Asana tasks, etc., to fit the execution workflow of the relevant team.
 - If the scope of the leftover is too complex, set a time for a follow-up meeting.